 The most common method of voting is by casting your vote personally in a Polling Station.
 There are a number of Polling Stations within the District of Hart, often they are located at the local village hall, school, church hall or at a public building.

 Find your polling station for the next election.
-This takes you to an external organisation who are responsible for the information provided.
+This takes you to an external organisation which is responsible for the information provided.

 However, we recognise that there are still some voters who will be unable to go to their Polling Station on the day of the election.
-If this is the case these voters may wish to consider voting by post or proxy.
+If this is the case these voters may wish to consider applying to vote by post or proxy.

 The situation of our Polling Stations does remain under regular review and any changes will be posted on this website.

 Neighbourhood Planning enables communities to draw up a Neighbourhood Plan for their area and is intended to give communities more of a say in the development of their local area.

 Find out more information on our Neighbourhood Planning webpage